AuditoryVO/VAE_Binaural_STELIB_Sonification/README.md

 2- Download Cabbage from: https://cabbageaudio.com/download/

-3- Only Install Cabbage from the downloaded package.
+3- Install only Cabbage from the downloaded Cabbage package.

    Note: The latest version of Cabbage allows to optionally install the latest version of CSound.
-This option should be unchecked not to overwrite CSound 6.15.
+This default option should be unchecked not to overwrite CSound 6.15.
-   The latest version of CSound requires additional plugins to work with image CSound opcodes, so it should not be used.
+   Latests versions of CSound require additional plugins to work with the image CSound opcodes, so they should not be used.